tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

-The mechanisms defined in this document are intended to offer a standard alternative that works for URI-based proxies and avoids dependencies on executing Javascript scripts, which can open up security vulnerabilities and prone to implementation-specific inconsistencies.
+The mechanisms defined in this document are intended to offer a standard alternative that works for URI-based proxies and avoids dependencies on executing Javascript scripts, which are prone to implementation-specific inconsistencies and can open up security vulnerabilities.

 ## Requirements